benhorv/musicdb/README.md

 ### Query

 `npm start` starts a server on `http://localhost:4000/`.
 You can access the GraphQL endpoint at `http://localhost:4000/gql`.
-You can test the application straigh away opening `http://localhost:4000/gql` in your browser, which opens the Apollo GraphQL sandbox UI.
+The application can be tested straightaway at `http://localhost:4000/gql` in your browser, which opens the Apollo GraphQL sandbox UI.

 #### Example queries